Enhancing Security with Network Segmentation for Workloads

 - Define Segments: Create segments based on the sensitivity and communication needs of different workloads.

 - Control Access: Set permissions for who can access each segment.
 This can be done using firewalls and access control lists (ACLs).
+It's important to implement a least privilege model, granting only the necessary access, and use deny-by-default policies, blocking all traffic unless explicitly allowed.

 - Monitor Traffic: Use monitoring tools to keep an eye on the traffic between segments to detect any unusual activity.